 One unusual-looking invalid car was built in early 1940 on a Cadillac Series 75 chassis for Irving R. Strauss of Behnar, New Jersey.
 It featured an unusual-looking extra-tall roofline similar to that found on a modern limousine equipped with commercial glass.
 The main feature of this body was a disappearing inclined ramp the fit under the rear compartment floor that could be pulled out and used from both sides of the car.
 Also included was a back seat that was cut in two, one half was replaced with a portable wheel chair luxuriously upholstered to match the car’s interior.
 A totally flat floor was also installed so that the chair could be easily rolled into the space then securely locked in place.
 The Barclay Portable Chair Auto Body Corp. at 55 West 42nd Street also specialized in the conversion of invalid cars.
 Its owner, Wright Barclay, had patented an auto ramp and wheelchair in the early 1930s that looked remarkably similar to the arrangement used by Derham.
 He even sent a threatening letter to Derham’s current client threatening action if any of his patents were used in the conversion.
 Derham had dealt with Barclay before, and assured their customer’s attorney that they would indemnify Mr. Strauss in the event of a lawsuit.

 In addition to their invalid cars, Derham also built at least one professional cars during the late 1930s.
-It was an attractive 1938 Lincoln Zephyr Ambulance that was commissioned by two Chester, Pennsylvania sisters, Mrs. Arthur E. Copeland and Mrs. Gideon M. Stull, for donation to a local hospital.
+It was an attractive 1938 Lincoln Zephyr Ambulance that was commissioned by two Chester, Pennsylvania sisters, Mrs. Arthur E. Copeland and Mrs. Gideon M. Stuli, for donation to a local hospital.
 Mrs. Stull’s husband owned the local Ford-Lincoln dealership (Gash-Stull Inc.) and supplied the chassis.
 As with most other Derham conversion of the period, the car was built using a standard wheelbase 5-passenger V-12 Zephyr sedan with a side-hinged rear door grafted onto the body's extended roofline.
+The vehicle was described in great detail in the July 20, 1838 issue of the Chester Times (PA):

 At about the same time, both Derham and Brunn & Co. of Buffalo, New York, decided that their futures lay in the modification of existing bodies, rather than building entire bodies from scratch.
 Unfortunately for Brunn, their cars were part of a pilot program for Buick that was axed by GM brass before production commenced and the struggling firm was soon out of business.
 Derham was in an entirely different situation, their Desoto-Plymouth dealership and good relationship with Chrysler put them in a good position to market their conversions, and they remained an important part of their business from the late 1930s through the late 1960s.